HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/formModes/contact.md

 {: .panel-heading}
 <div class="panel-body">

-This has configured the Contact form for HCL DOMINO REST API access.
+This has configured the Contact form for Domino REST API access.
 You should now have both forms configured.
 ![Form Access Modes Configured](../images/formModes/form_modes_configured.png)
 </div>
 </div>